Bagh-eera/devopsbook/08_TEMPLATES_VARIABLES_AND_SECRETS.md

 # Templates, Variables and Secrets

+## Deploying a simple python web app using ansible

 Let us now attempt something far more sophisticated than anything we have attempted so far.

 Let us deploy a simple python web app to a VM.